jackysatpal/RESTful-APIs/README.md

 A Todo application to demostrate RESTful-APIs.

-Developed in Node.js, Express.js and MongoDB
+Developed in Node.js, Express.js and MongoDB.

 User can signup and login the application.
 After login, they can peform CRUD operations.

 [JsonWebToken](https://jwt.io/) is used for authentication.

-Used BCrypt for password encryption.
+BCrypt is used for password encryption.

 Once a user is sign up then they will get back a token from JWT.
 Below is the code for creating that token: